 - develop training materials jointly on combating illegal wildlife trade, including training activities and operations

 B. The IATA is a trade association of the world’s airlines, consisting of 275 airlines or 83% of total schedule traffic, representing 120 countries[x].
 Through it’s Annual General Meeting and World Air Transport Summit, IATA formalises industry positions on industry and public policy issues and provides a focus for emerging industry issues.
 Members are expected to comply with IATA’s Live Animals Regulation, which from January 2017 included an amendment for illegal trade in wildlife and wildlife products (Addendum I).
-Addendum I recognises that national enforcement authorities are responsible for the apprehension and prosecution of offenders of illegal wildlife trade, however, supply chain stakeholders can provide an important source of intelligence and contribute to reducing such illegal trade.
+Addendum I recognises that national enforcement authorities are responsible for the apprehension and prosecution of offenders of regulations against the illegal trade, however, supply chain stakeholders can provide an important source of intelligence and contribute to reducing such illegal trade.
 IATA members are expected to implement an internal escalation process to assist in combating the illegal trade in wildlife.
-Practically, IATA provides training for aviation staff to be vigilant in identifying suspicious passenger behaviour, or clues that they are hiding wildlife in their personal belongings or cargo that does not match its customs documentation.
+Practically, IATA provides training for aviation staff to be vigilant in identifying suspicious passenger behavior, or clues that they are hiding wildlife in their personal belongings or cargo that does not match its customs documentation.
 IATA has signed an MOU with CITES to ensure that members comply with the safety measures in CITES for the transport of wildlife.
 IATA, in partnership with the WCO, has developed a Wildlife Trafficking Assessment Tool to help cut illegal wildlife shipments.
 The Tool helps airports assess their supply-chain security, intelligence and risk management, staff awareness, and reporting processes, alongside air cargo and passenger screening policy and procedures.
 This will enable them to identify weak points in procedures and practices, often exploited by traffickers, as well as ways of strengthening them.

 II.
 National regulation

 1. Singapore’s Endangered Species (Import and Export) Act (ESA) is a good example of how CITES option 3 operates.
-It is simple, easy to understand and a good example of a ‘light’ regulation that covers off on the 4 minimum requirements for adequate CITES-implementing legislation.
+It is simple, easy to understand, and a good example of a ‘light’ regulation that covers off on the 4 minimum requirements for adequate CITES-implementing legislation.
 Additionally, the ESA applies a stricter regime for trade in wildlife by[xi]:

 - Requiring an import permit for all CITES-listed species i.e. CITES exemptions for permits does not apply in Singapore;